raviteja5/Deep-Learning-and-NLP/README.md

-Deep learning for Dependency parser, and other NLP projects
+Deep learning for Dependency parser, and other machine learning projects for Natural Language Processing